snac-cooperative/snac-openrefine-extension/README.md

 To install this extension,
 1. Download the extension from the [latest release](https://github.com/snac-cooperative/snac-openrefine-extension/releases/latest).
 2. Extract the zip contents into OpenRefine's extensions directory.
 You may have to create the `extensions` directory if it does not already exist in your workspace (see below).
-If you already have the snac extension, you whould delete the original before unzipping.
+If you already have the snac extension, you should delete the original before unzipping.
 3. Start (or restart) OpenRefine.

 ### Finding Workspace directory